oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/double_buffering/README.md

 ![](downtime.png)

 In general, **R**, **Op**, **Ip**, and **W** operations must all complete before the next kernel is launched.
-To maximize performance, while one kernel is executing on the device, these operations should execute simultaneously on the host and operate on the second set of buffer locations.
+To maximize performance, while one kernel is executing on the device, these operations should execute simultaneously on the host and operate on a second set of buffer locations.
 They should complete before the current kernel completes, allowing the next kernel to be launched immediately with no downtime.
 In general, to maximize performance, the host must launch a new kernel every **K**.

 This leads to the following constraint: